SweetDate-Calendar/sd_docs/governance_and_community/index.md

 # Governance & Community

-Sweet-Date is an effort to explore a shared, open approach to calendar infrastructure.
+SweetDate is an effort to explore a shared, open approach to calendar infrastructure.
 It is intended as a practical foundation that prioritizes transparency, collaboration, and long-term maintainability.

 This page outlines how the project is maintained, how decisions are made, and how contributors and stakeholders can get involved.